jkirsch/senser/README.md

 The scanning finds [edu.tuberlin.senser.images.facedetection.video.FaceRecognizerInVideo](src/main/java/edu/tuberlin/senser/images/facedetection/video/FaceRecognizerInVideo.java#L108) which starts the face detection.
 It also gets via dependency injection a link to a Person Service, which is connected to an in memory database.

-It reads of videos by opening the resource specified under the name `senser.videosource` in `application.properties`.
+It reads from a video or video stream by opening the resource specified under the name `senser.videosource` in `application.properties`.
-This can a remote resource with streaming video, or a local stired video file.
+This can be a remote resource with streaming video, or a locally stored video file.

 Once a face is found, we try to recognize it, by asking the lbphFaceRecognizer